-The obligations of the Covered Bond Guarantor under the Covered Bond Guarantee shall constitute a first demand, unconditional and independent guarantee (garanzia autonoma) and certain provisions of Italian civil code relating to non-autonomous personal guarantees (fidejussioni), specified in the MEF Decree, shall not apply.
-Accordingly, such obligation shall be a direct, unconditional, unsubordinated obligation of the Covered Bond Guarantor, with limited recourse to the Available Funds, irrespective of any invalidity, irregularity or unenforceability of any of the guaranteed obligations of the Issuer.
+The obligations of the Covered Bond Guarantor under the Covered Bond Guarantee shall constitute a first demand, unconditional and independent guarantee (garanzia autonoma) and certain provisions of Italian civil code relating to non-autonomous personal guarantees (fidejussioni), as specified in Article 7-quaterdecies of Law 130, shall not apply.
+Accordingly, such obligation shall be a direct, unconditional and unsubordinated obligation of the Covered Bond Guarantor, with limited recourse to the Available Funds, irrespective of any invalidity, irregularity or unenforceability of any of the guaranteed obligations of the Issuer.

-If an Article 74 Event occurs, the Covered Bond Guarantor, in accordance with Article 4, Paragraph 4, of the MEF Decree, shall be responsible for the payments of the amounts due and payable under the Covered Bonds during the Suspension Period and each Series of Covered Bonds will accelerate against the Issuer.
+Temporary transfer of payment obligations to the Covered Bond Guarantor If an Article 74 Event occurs, the Covered Bond Guarantor, in accordance with Article 7-quaterdecies of Law 130, shall be responsible for the payments of the amounts due and payable under the Covered Bonds during the suspension period and each Series of Covered Bonds will accelerate against the Issuer.